EvoW224/JavaGame/README.md

 # FreerJavaTemp

+This is where all of our work will end up eventually!
+I left the template README below if you want to go through it as well.

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.